open-cluster-management/grc-ui/README.md

 **Note**: It is required that the UI runs locally or can target a remote cluster to start the selenium based tests.

 1. The RBAC tests require a set of users to exist in the remote cluster.
 To set up these users, first log in to your remote cluster.
 Decide on a password you'd like to use for these users.
-Then, from the `grc-ui` folder, run these commands (the script will also export `SELENIUM_USER`, `SELENIUM_PASSWORD`, and `SELENIUM_USER_SELECT` to match the RBAC users and use in place of `kubeadmin`):
+Then, from the `grc-ui` folder, run these commands (the script will also export `OC_CLUSTER_USER`, `OC_HUB_CLUSTER_PASS`, and `OC_IDP` to match the RBAC users and use in place of `kubeadmin`):

    ```bash
    export RBAC_PASS=<your-rbac-password>
    ./build/rbac-setup.sh
    ```

-   Alternatively, you can set `DISABLE_CANARY_TEST` to `true` to disable tests that would fail in the canaries like RBAC.

    For reference, the following users will be created: